Managing prices under an ETS

 National floor prices – the role of taxes

 The UK offers an example of a different approach, with a tax being used to set the floor price.
 The carbon price for fuels used in power generation in the UK consists of two components.
 The first is the price of allowances (EUAs) under the EUETS.
 The second is the UK’s own carbon tax for the power sector, known as Carbon Price Support (CPS).
 The Chart below shows how the level of CPS (green bars on the chart) increased over the period 2013 to 2017[i].
-These increases led to a total price – that is the CPS plus the price of EUAs under the EUETS (grey bars on the chart) – increasing, despite the price of EUAs remaining weak.
+These increases led to a total price – that is the CPS plus the price of EUAs under the EUETS (grey bars on the chart) – increasing, despite the price of EUAs remaining weak over this period.
 The price floor is set by the level of the tax, as this would remain even if the EUA price fell to zero.

 This increase has had a dramatic effect on emissions from coal plant, which have reduced by about 90%, over 100 million tonnes p.a., over the period (black line on chart).
 Various factors contributed to this reduction, including the planned closure of some plants and the effects of regulation of other pollutants.
 Nevertheless, the increase in the carbon price since 2014 has played a crucial role.
 Analysis has shown the increase in the carbon price accounted for three quarters of the total reduction in emissions due to generation from coal achieved by 2016[ii].
 This has been achieved by a price which remains moderate against a range of markers, including other carbon taxes.